Atlantic Health Strategies

 When AI Therapy Transcripts Get Subpoenaed: Retention Lessons for Behavioral Health — Retention, Consent, and the Policy Revisions to Make This Quarter

-If you are coming to NAATP National at Amelia Island May 4-6, 2026, Allison, Leah, Sariah and I will be there.
-AHS is sponsoring the Women in Leadership Luncheon.
-Find any of us between sessions if you want to walk through your AI tool stack and what a 90-day policy refresh looks like.
+AHS’s compliance and IT advisory teams are running exactly this work right now for residential and outpatient programs in Florida, Tennessee, Utah, and Massachusetts.
+A typical 30-day engagement covers BAA inventory, Part 2 QSOA gap analysis, vendor SOC 2 review, retention schedule rewrite, and consent language revision.
+If you are coming to NAATP National at Amelia Island May 4-6, 2026, Allison, Leah, Sariah, and the team will be there, and AHS is sponsoring the Women in Leadership Luncheon.
 Bring your BAA list.
-We will tell you which clauses to renegotiate before the next subpoena arrives at someone else’s program and the plaintiffs’ bar generalizes the playbook.
+AHS will tell you which clauses to renegotiate before the next subpoena lands at someone else’s program and the plaintiffs’ bar generalizes the playbook.

 Request a Free Consultation